I attended a leadership summit that a friend invited me to.

 What’s different now?

-Honestly, I haven’t been able to figure it out yet, but I’m staying accountable.
+I haven’t figured it out yet, but I’m staying accountable.

 And it gets better!